nus-cs2030s/2324-s2/docs/31-box-maybe.md

     After this unit, students should appreciate:

     - the generality of the class `Box<T>` and `Maybe<T>`
-    - how passing in functions as parameter can lead to highly general abstractions
+    - how passing in functions as parameters can lead to highly general abstractions
     - how `Maybe<T>` preserves the "maybe null" semantics over a reference type by internalizing checks for `null`

 ## Lambda as a Cross-Barrier State Manipulator